 5) M.Tech in Computer Science [M.Tech (CS)]

 - Faculty: Computer science, in fact, any course at ISI, doesn’t have a department.
-We have various units and course instructors are assigned to a particular subject offered to a particular branch based on their interest.
+We have various units and course instructors are assigned to a particular subject offered to a particular branch based on their interests.
 Generally, students (a group of four to five is just sufficient) would approach an instructor and ask if he/she is free to take a course and fix their elective preferences.
 Otherwise, the teacher committee would fix a list of electives and assign instructors based on their preferences.

-- Research: Most of the students would start picking up their area of interest in their first year itself and workout to do a project with the faculty and generally end up with publishable work.
+- Research: Most of the students would start picking up their area of interest in their first year itself and work out to do a project with the faculty and generally end up with publishable work.
 About one-third of the students go in pursuance of a Ph.D. after their masters.

-- Internships: Just at the end of the first semester itself, an internship drive is conducted through the centralized placement cell for interning at various reputed industries, and most often at the end of internship period PPOs too are offered.
+- Internships: Just at the end of the first semester itself, an internship drive is conducted through the centralized placement cell for interning at various reputed industries, and most often at the end of the internship period PPOs too are offered.
 Provided one has done a course under a faculty, generally, the faculty would refer for an academic intern, given the student is interested in doing one.
 Also, students opt to intern at ISI itself.